Zaffer/leanygrad/history/discord_history.md

 KamiKomplex504 — Yesterday at 16:45
 Define disjoint, if I have indexes in view( [0-2] , [2-5] ) the view can be reduced to view ( [0-5]) but also if I have view( [2,4] , [6,8] ) well that is two adjacent views with stride/step 2 they can also be merged.
 Also a tensor can have multiple shape trackers, so shape trackers which may have multiple views could also be mergeable.
 But I do think the problem was focused around merging views not really shape trackers.

+mason — 11/03/2024 03:08
+and does real_strides see if it's possible to use the same strides for every single view or what I don't wnat to use real_strides but can anyone explain what it's functionally doing in the codebase in the first place I wish ShapeTracker was actually good so bad